-Writing good accomplishment statements is the key to creating an outstanding resume.
+A good accomplishment statement is the key to an outstanding resume.
 It's easy to write about job tasks.
 The challenge is convincing a potential employer that you are good at what you do.

-Writing a well formulated accomplishment statement
+Writing a well-formulated accomplishment statement

 - What result or benefit was generated because of your work?
-This result should be stated in tangible, quantifiable and value-added terms. - 2.
-Describe the steps you took or what techniques you used to achieve results. - 3.
-Always start with an action verb; you can find action verb lists online. - 4.
+This result should be stated in tangible, quantifiable and value-added terms. - Describe the steps you took or what techniques you used to achieve results. - Always start with an action verb; you can find action verb lists online. - 4.
 Use unique and varied verbs. - 5.
 Avoid wordiness and unnecessary adjectives.